salesforce/ctrl/README.md

 2. Is a version of the model available in PyTorch?

-Not at the moment, but if we come across an equivalent implementation, we will update this section.
+~~Not at the moment, but if we come across an equivalent implementation, we will update this section.~~ Please refer to the update on `Sep 23` for inference on PyTorch.

 3. The code errors out.